jcorrado76/data-science-cookie-cutter-with-package/README.md

     * a configuration to use `pytest` on the `tests` directory in the root of the repo
     * your current active poetry Python interpreter gets injected into the `settings.json` file at installation time
     * `mypy` validation is enabled by default
-* creates a `.pre-commit-config.yaml` file:
-  * it's configured so that you just run `pre-commit install` and it installs pre-commit and pre-push hooks
-* creates a `.sourcery.yaml` file to configure sourcery to refactor your code; it comes with the Google Style Guide rules applied
 * creates a `.gitignore` file with a lot of default ignorable file patterns
 * creates a `Makefile` with some helper PHONY targets

 ## Usage

 This is a cookie cutter template.
 So the steps to using this repo are to:

 1. clone this repo